Aadityapoddar/GrandmasterAi/README.md

 If the Critic just rewrote the code, the user learns nothing.
 It is explicitly prompted to produce exactly 3 sentences of plain-language reasoning with no code forcing it to name the conceptual gap.
 That explanation is the actual learning artifact, surfaced as a card in the UI.

 ### 3. Editorial chunking as problem-approach pairs
-Each editorial is embedded as `PROBLEM: <statement>\nAPPROACH: <tutorial>`.
-The statement captures the trigger pattern what kind of problem signals this technique.
-The tutorial captures why.
-Together they create a vector that matches on both the *when* and the *why*, which is what a learner actually needs.
+Each editorial is stored as a combined chunk: the problem statement followed by the tutorial explanation.
+The reason is that the statement tells the model what kind of problem this technique applies to, and the tutorial tells it how the technique works.
+Storing them together means when a new problem comes in, the retrieval finds editorials that match on both — not just technique similarity, but also problem structure similarity.

 ### 4. Differential testing for stress testing
 The stress tester generates a brute-force reference solution and a random test case generator via the LLM, then compares both solutions across hundreds of random inputs.
 When outputs differ, a counterexample is found automatically no manual edge case writing needed.
 This is the same technique used in production software testing and it teaches edge case thinking in a concrete, visible way.